-- 1.28 In 2021 the Redruth Conversation re-opened on 31^{st} March 2021 and closed on 30^{th} June 2021.
+1.28 In 2021 the Redruth Conversation re-opened on 31^{st} March 2021 and closed on 30^{th} June 2021.
 The questionnaire and all the support materials were available on-line via the 'Go-Collaborate' platform.
 There was also a poster display and hard copy versions available at Redruth Library, including questionnaire returns boxes.
-There was a stall at Redruth Market on 1^{st} May (10am 2pm) and a drop-in session every Tuesday & Thursday morning in May (10am noon) at Redruth Community Centre.
-There were also 2 virtual meetings on 11^{th} May 7pm 8pm & Wednesday 26^{th} May 6pm 7pm. - 1.29 In 2022 Hemmingway Design &CTConsults, consulted to inform the Brand Values in Spring 2022.
+There was a stall at Redruth Market on 1^{st} May (10am - 2pm) and a drop-in session every Tuesday & Thursday morning in May (10am - noon) at Redruth Community Centre.
+There were also 2 virtual meetings on 11^{th} May 7pm - 8pm & Wednesday 26^{th} May 6pm - 7pm.

+1.29 In 2022 Hemingway Design &CTConsults, consulted to inform the Brand Values in Spring 2022.
 Research methods included a public online survey, consultations and conversations with stakeholders, review of material and reports and workshops.
 The online survey enabled them to reach a real cross section of user groups and received over 770 responses.
 This provided a robust quantitative data set and perception baseline that was further supplemented by stakeholder engagement and one-to-one conversations.
-To inform the Town Centre Masterplan & Investment Plan, further stakeholder and community group conversations were carried out by Lavigne Lonsdale - 1.30 The journey has been complex, with many unexpected challenges.
-The climate change agenda has really come into focus, there were several general elections, and the Covid pandemic has massively impacted our lives, but work has progressed. - 1.31 A Strategic Environmental Assessment and Habitats Regulation Assessment will form part of the evidence base for policy proposals.
-This will need re-wording when they are completed. - 1.32 This plan is currently in draft form at V12 & is published on the website in September 2023.
-We aim to undertake Pre-submission consultation on V13 from 7^{th} November 2023 19^{th} December 2023 and submit the plan for adoption in 2024.
+To inform the Town Centre Masterplan & Investment Plan, further stakeholder and community group conversations were carried out by Lavigne Lonsdale

+1.30 The journey has been complex, with many unexpected challenges.
+The climate change agenda has really come into focus, there were several general elections, and the Covid pandemic has massively impacted our lives, but work has progressed.

+1.31 A Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA) have been undertaken & form part of the evidence base for this plan.
+They are Appendix 9 & Appendix 10.

+1.32 This plan is currently in draft form at V13 for Article 14 Pre-submission consultation from 25th November 2023 - 25th January 2024.
+Following this consultation, the plan will be updated and submitted to Cornwall Council or adoption in 2024.